walles/loadviz/README.md

 ## TODO

-- Make sure the visualization doesn't go to 100% after showing the About dialog
 - Make sure we can install a packaged LoadViz on some other machine
 - Release the first public version on GitHub
 - Add a screenshot to the top of the README.md file, close to the explanation of